 My 'Story Bank'

-If someone asked me under pressure to tell them my favorite story, my encounter with Oprah during a half-marathon might appear, or I might tell them about having a week off before I started a new job in Los Angeles and how I auditioned for seven game shows in three days.
+If someone asked me under pressure to tell them my favorite story, I might mention my surprise encounter with Oprah, or I might tell them about having a week off before I started a new job in Los Angeles and how I auditioned for seven-game shows in three days.
 But we’ll leave that for another day.

 Your favorite story

 Let’s talk about you.
 If someone were to ask you to tell your favorite story, what would you say?

 Would you search your memory hoping to come up with a story that is worthy of being called your “favorite”?